 If you were on the phone, keep talking for a little bit longer before you hang up and possibly shake the Power Mover hand while you’re still on the phone -a devilishly sneaky move to lower his status-.

-she’s very shrewd though and hell bent in keeping the power on her side.
+She’s very shrewd though, and hell bent on keeping the power on her side.
 She leads towards the table first and thus forcing him to follow.
 But that’s another topic

 And of course, make them apologize:

 #5.
 Demand Respect & Let Them Apologize

 If they enter the room or join you pretending nothing happened, they are disrespecting you.